 A couple of insightful stories

 To make this all come to life, we’ll close with some encouraging stories from parents like you!

 Grant was nonchalant about striking a boy in the back with a billiard ball, so his mom had him call an acquaintance in the medical profession to find out what injury might have happened if it had struck him on his spine or head.
 When he understood what harm he might have caused, Grant wanted to write a letter of apology for his carelessness.
 They also found out the cost of X-rays that his friend received, and he helped pay those charges.

 David was bullying his sister and randomly hitting her or shoving her out of his way.
 His mom discussed the natural impact: He was practicing aggressive behavior, and Katie was learning victim-like submission to it.
 The imposed “make-it-right” consequence to offset these patterns was for him to follow her directions while playing “Katie Says” (like Simon Says).
 When David understood this would help his sister not get bullied at school, he participated willingly.
 When her instructions were timid, both her mom and brother said, “No, Katie, say it strong!”
 The result?
 She was more confident, and he was less aggressive toward her.

-As you shift your goal to guiding kids toward restoration, it becomes easier to communicate identity-strengthening messages as you discipline.
+As you shift your goal to guiding kids toward restoration, it becomes easier to communicate identity-strengthening messages from the Connected Families Framework as you discipline.
 These messages are:

 - “You are SAFE with me”